Key Points

 What if the elimination diet isn’t working?

 Be patient and communicate regularly with your veterinary provider during this process.
 It can take several weeks to see improvement.
-And, if your pet has skin infections or other allergies, determining the underlying cause can be more challenging.
+Plus, it can be hard to control what your pet is eating.

-- Your pet ate another pet’s food.
+- Pets eating another pet’s food.

-Get everyone in the household on board, and provide instructions to anyone involved in your pet’s care.
+Get everyone in the household on board and provide instructions to anyone involved in your pet’s care.

 FAQs